Murders in the Zoo: Release

 Along with The Mad Ghoul, The Mad Doctor of Market Street and The Strange Case of Doctor Rx, Murders in the Zoo was released on Blu-ray as part of Scream!
-Factory's Universal Horror Collection Volume 2 on July 23, 2019.
+Factory's Universal Horror Collection Volume 2 on July 23, 2019, with a commentary track by Gregory William Mank.
+In 2023 it was released on Blu-ray in the UK as part of a compilation from Eureka Entertainment titled Creeping Horror, with a commentary track by Kevin Lyons and Jonathan Rigby.

 Reception

 From contemporary reviews, Variety referred to the film as "A weak sister, Murders in the Zoo will have to battle for what it gets." and that "Edward Sutherland's direction slipped up in allowing Lionel Atwill to become too heavy.
 Actor is sufficient of a menace to get along without a hideous laugh and a flock of withering looks."
 The review went on to note that Kathleen Burke "fails to impress" and that Gail Patrick is "no beauty" and that the film "will have to depend on the animals and horror to attract."
 The Los Angeles Times raved over the movie, saying, "Roars, shrieks, and cackling of the wild animals on the screen at the Paramount yesterday were echoed to an amazing degree by the audience, at times driven to a mild state of hysteria by scenes in 'Murders in the Zoo'."
 However, a New York Times movie critic says, "Those who demand their leaven of romance even in horror pictures are likely to find 'Murders in the Zoo' inadequate in this direction."
 Though he also claims that "it happens that the director has been almost too effective in dramatizing these cheerless events…Lionell Atwill as the insanely jealous husband is almost too convincing for comfort…[and judging] by its ability to chill and terrify, this film is a successful melodrama."

 From retrospective reviews, Mark Clark wrote an article on Lionel Atwill as an actor and says that Murders in the Zoo was the "quintessential Lionel Atwill film."
 In the article Clark claims that "Atwill performs here with the quiet, coiled striking power of a beast tracking its prey.
 He glides effortlessly across the screen, speaking volumes with a barely perceptible change in tenor in his voice, unveiling his character's hidden passions with a simple, unguarded glance."